-Departments need to prepare both apparatus and personnel.
-Some things that should be considered:
+Department administrators need to prepare both apparatus and personnel.
+Some actions that should be considered include:

-- A review of the rehab policy with personnel, especially company officers and command officers, to reinforce the importance of early rehab in avoiding cold related injuries for on-scene personnel.
+- Reviewing the rehab policy with personnel, especially company officers and command officers, to reinforce the importance of early rehab in avoiding cold-related injuries for on-scene personnel.

-- A review of the response guidelines with an emphasis on changing road conditions for all personnel.
+- Reviewing the response guidelines with an emphasis on changing road conditions for all personnel.